Do Go On - 544 - Aimo Koivunen; The Finnish Meth Soldier

 So that's this Friday.

-And when you say local time, you mean local time.
+And when you say local time, you mean local to Canadians.

 Local to Canadian, that's right.